Project SEARCH

 Since starting the program in 2017, UCHealth has worked with and supported dozens of young adults who have successfully attended and graduated from the program.
 According the Bureau of Labor and Statistics, the employment rate for those with a disability was 19.3% in 2019, a stark contrast to the 66.3% for those without a disability.
 Operating a successful Project SEARCH requires an employment rate of 75% or above.
 UCHealth consistently places young adults in successful long-term jobs at a rate of 90% or greater since starting in 2017.

 Project SEARCH at UCHealth takes a holistic approach to working with the young adults in our program.
 This includes highlighting strengths, identifying interests, overcoming barriers and challenges, and striving to obtain competitive employment that matches what works best for the young adult and their family.
-UCHealth’s leadership and staff acknowledge the exceptional contribution these young adults make in over 100 participating hospital units across our three participating UCHealth hospitals.
+UCHealth’s leadership and staff acknowledge the exceptional contribution these young adults make in over 100 participating hospital units across our five participating UCHealth hospitals.
 Their involvement has brought a new dimension to our mission of Improving Lives.

 Eligibility for Project SEARCH